Sema4AI/actions/action_server/docs/guides/01-package-yaml.md

     # Required: A description of what's in the action package.
     description: This does cookies

-    # Required: The current version of this action package.
-    version: 0.2.3

     # Required: A link to where the documentation on the package lives.
     documentation: https://github.com/robocorp/actions-cookbook/blob/master/database-postgres/README.md